luc-vermeylen/v-ratio-demo/README.md

 ### Step 3: Model Comparison (`3_fit_compare.R`)

 If you fit multiple models to test competing hypotheses (e.g., one folder where `v` varies, and another where `vratio` varies), this script ranks them.
 Open it and list your result folders in `FOLDERS_TO_COMPARE`.
-Note: You can only validly compare models that were fitted on the exact same observations, the same number of subjects, and the same binning structure (i.e., identical FIT_TARGETS, for this reason, n_bins used for the the $G^2$ calculation is stored and printed in the model comparison table).
+Note: You can only validly compare models that were fitted on the exact same observations, the same number of subjects, and the same binning structure (for this reason, n_bins used for the the $G^2$ calculation is stored and printed in the model comparison table).

 **Outputs:**
 * `model_comparison_plots.pdf`: Shows boxplots of sum BICs, Subject "Wins", and the Evidence Gap (delta-BIC) by model.